 Heritage Online Debate

-From September these pages will become the place where conservation and heritage experts debate the topics uppermost in their minds.
-Here you can enjoy a lively exchange of views for and by those interested in understanding, presenting and caring for England's rich and diverse historic environment.
+These are the pages where conservation and heritage experts debate the topics uppermost in their minds.
+Read on for a lively exchange of views for and by those interested in understanding, presenting and caring for England's rich and diverse historic environment.

-Replacing our print publication Conservation Bulletin, which was published twice a year, our themed heritage debates will be published online four times a year.
+Replacing our print publication Conservation Bulletin, which was published twice a year, our themed heritage debates are published online four times a year.

 Subscribe to our newsletter and be the first to know when we publish new Heritage Online Debate articles.